 Vitamin A is a powerful antioxidant responsible for supporting healthy skin, vision, bone growth, and immune function, among other things.
 We can get Vitamin A from both plant and animal sources.
 2

 Eggs, for example, are rich in a form of Vitamin A called retinol.
 Retinol, famous in many circles as the main ingredient in anti-aging skin treatments, is readily bioavailable, meaning it is consumed in a form the body can make use of right away.

-Some process beta-carotene into Vitamin A more efficiently than others.5 The protein encoded by the BCO1 gene, called beta-carotene 15,15′-monoxygenase (BCMO1), is a key enzyme in beta-carotene metabolism to vitamin A. 6
+- The protein encoded by the BCO1 gene, called beta-carotene 15,15′-monoxygenase (BCMO1), is a key enzyme in beta-carotene metabolism to vitamin A. 6

-Two common SNPs of the BCO1 gene, (R267S and A379V) have shown a decreased ability to metabolize beta carotene into retinol.
-7 Just as certain SOD2 A16V alleles result in lower amounts of superoxide dismutase, certain BCO1 variations result in lower amounts of BCMO1, and therefore reduced amounts of bioavailable Vitamin A for carriers.
+- Two common SNPs of the BCO1 gene, (R267S and A379V) have shown a decreased ability to metabolize beta carotene into retinol.
+7 This means reduced amounts of bioavailable Vitamin A for carriers.

 Vitamin A and retinol supplements warning

 This study saw an increased risk for lung cancer and heart disease of 20% when beta carotene consumption exceeded the recommended dosage.